Why You Should Get an EU Pet Passport

 Your EU Pet Passport does not require a photo of your pet, and you’re completely free to add one if you like.

 When traveling outside of Europe, do not have unofficial, non-EU veterinarians write or document records in the passport.
-We made this mistake with Sora’s and while nothing happened, the USDA official informed us that this invalidates the whole passport.
+We made this mistake with Sora’s dog passport and while nothing happened, the USDA official informed us that this invalidates the whole passport.
 Alternatively, staple in the official signed paper copy of any vaccinations or other treatments performed by a non-EU vet.

 - How Fly Internationally with a Dog